EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `wx2`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will extend your `GEOPOS` implementation to support retrieving coordinates for multiple members in a single command.
+- **Summary**: In this stage, you will extend your `GEOPOS` implementation to support retrieving coordinates for multiple members in a single command.

 In this stage, you will enhance your `GEOPOS` implementation to support retrieving coordinates for multiple members in a single command.